LIPS-scheme/lips/REFERENCE.md

 ```
 (radians->degree x)

-Convert radians to degree.
+Convert radians to degrees.
 ```

 ## raise
 ```
 (raise obj)

-Throws new exception with given object.
+Throws the object verbatim (no wrapping an a new Error).
 ```

 ## random